Last Updated on August 8, 2021 by Paroma

 As you walk back and cross the parking lot, another paved road will take you all the way towards the Historic lifeboat station, responsible for saving many a crew members’ lives during ship wreck in this notoriously rocky and treacherous coastline.
 The station was decommissioned in 1969 but is sometimes open to the public in spring when this area attracts many tourists.
 To read more about the lifeboat and experience the heartbreak and valor of California’s maritime history, see this link.
 Dogs are not allowed at Chimney Rock.

-Tule Elk reserve is one of the most unique things to do in Point Reyes.
+Visiting the Tule Elk reserve is one of the most unique things to do in Point Reyes.
 My hankering to see these majestic creatures, once nearly extinct and then reintroduced safely to this part of USA, is what brought me to Point Reyes again (read about our first trip here to dog friendly Kehoe Beach).

 This is the only dedicated elk reserve in North America and is home to about 250 of them.
 Fall is the best time to view them in their full glory and if you are lucky enough, you will see full grown bulls locking antlers over the possession of a harem of ladies.
 More information on the elks can be obtained from the Tule elk website.
 As is obvious, this elk reserve is off-limits to dogs.

+Tule Elk Reserve is also a great place to indulge in some coastal hiking.
 The Tomales point trail heard starts from this now abandoned Pierce Point ranch and goes all the way to the Ocean bluffs for a mean 8 mile hike, with breathtaking views of the coast and Limantour beach below.
 As with any other wild animal reserve, please obey all posted signs for your safety and that of the wildlife.

 We hiked about half way and then made our way back, with me being extremely dejected for not having spotted a single one from decently close quarters till we met the park rangers on our way back who had set up their binoculars and telescopes on the trail and at the trailhead to view them up close and personal through the lenses.
 Saw the resting females, the guarding bull with his majestic antlers and learned many a fun fact about them.
 Overall, mission (somewhat) accomplished!